bkleinen/bkleinen.github.io/classes/ss2020/wtat1/topics/topic-02-backlog.md

 ---
-title: Topic 01 - Product Backlog
+title: Topic 02 - Product Backlog
 author: kleinen
 layout: default
 ---

-## Proposal
+## Backlog

-Write down your project Idea as a short proposal.
-(1-2 Pages).
-You can use any kind of format.
-You can also include sketches how the user interface might look like.
+Write a simple Product Backlog for Your Project.

+Don't worry about writing too many stories, or too complex ones.
+You don't need to implement all of them - and it will be easier if you have several to choose from for the sprints.
+You order your backlog by business value now; but you will pick stories that can be implemented with the technologies we learn(ed) during the week for each sprint.
+I copy the scope of the projects again such that you get an idea of what will be implemented:

 ## Scope